jesusvasquez333/verify-pr-label-action/README.md

 ### `disable-reviews`

-**Optional** Set to `true` to have the action skip the approval posting step and return a failure exit status code instead.
+**Optional** Set to `true` to disable the creation on pull request reviews, and use the exit code instead.

 ## Example usage